kraksg/kitegtt/ReadMe.md

 To run this for another user:
 1. Clone the repo
 2. Create a new `kiteconfig.ini` with that user's API key, secret, and sheet
-3. Run `python main.py` once to authorize
+3. Run `python kitegtt.py` once to authorize
 4. Schedule as per above

 ---

 ## 📬 Contact
 Feel free to reach out via GitHub issues for enhancements or questions.
+The code is free to use and me made every effort to document and people utilize it.
+Technical support can be extended for 210 INR, payable after successful run.
+This is supported by college interns and the amount goes to them.

 ---